 Would cooperative learning groups increase student achievement across the board with our students who often possess an academic record of inconsistent to non-existent science instruction?
 Research by Mulryan in 1992 suggests that the increased levels of student engagement and increased time on task help to improve student performance.
 At least some of this performance improvement appears to be due to the fact that each student in the group plays a role in the group’s overall success (Mulryan, 1992).
 Research by Tkaczyk suggest that the performance improvement is due to the fact that cooperative learning groups benefit from improved levels of student engagement which is proof of student motivation(Tkaczyk, 2010, p.8).
 In a study by Lan and Repman from 1995 (as cited in Bawn, 2007), cooperative learning was found to increase students’ enthusiasm for learning (Bawn, 2007, p.).In 2006, Azevedo (as cited in Tkaczyk, 2010) defined engagement as a circumstance in which someone given other options but still chooses to begin, persist, invest, and positively affect an activity (Azevedo, 2006).
 With respect to student motivation, Corsetti observed that students need to feel a connection between their lives and the material being presented (Corsetti,2007, p .16).
 Perhaps, the research on cooperative learning groups is best summarized by a study by Stevens and Slavin that found that these groups improve academic achievement across all levels of academic ability (Stevens & Slavin, 1995).

 When working in part of a group or with a single partner for that matter, a new dynamic emerges – accountability.
 Several researches have investigated this aspect of group work and its impact on the success or failure of these groups.
-Robert E. Slavin, in a 1988 article titled Cooperative Learning & Student Achievement, stated that individual accountability coupled with group goals lead to academic achievement (Slavin, 1988, p.31 – 33).
+Robert E. Slavin, in a 1988 article titled Cooperative Learning & Student Achievement, stated that individual accountability coupled with group goals lead to academic achievement (p.31 – 33).
 Adding a peer grading component to a series of cooperative learning activities would potentially motivate most, if not all of the students, to work at a higher level.
-In 1991, Slavin proposes that successful cooperative learning requires the existence of both group goals and positive, as opposed to negative, interdependence (Slavin, 1991, p.71 – 82).
+In 1991, Slavin proposes that successful cooperative learning requires the existence of both group goals and positive, as opposed to negative, interdependence ( p.71 – 82).
 What is interdependence?
 In a nutshell, interdependence is a belief within the group that any individual success comes with any group success.
 Without the existence of one, the other cannot happen.
 The idea of positive interdependence was suggested in a 1987 Johnson & Johnson research study (as cited by Bawn, 2007) in which the researchers suggest that individual success in a cooperative learning environment happens when students believe that they can reach their learning goals only when the other students in their groups reach their goals (Bawn, 2007, p.
 15).

 METHODS